great-expectations/great_expectations/docs/docusaurus/docs/core/data_quality/01_schema.md

 ## Data Quality: Ensuring Schema Consistency with Great Expectations

 When working with data, you might face common challenges that necessitate a data quality platform.
-Schema changes, such as changes in the information present or the type of information present, are among the top priority use cases for data assistants.
-Validating your data's schema is essential for ensuring its reliability and usability in downstream tasks.
+Schema changes, such as the presence or type of information, are among the top priority use cases for data validation.
+Validating your data's schema involves ensuring that the structure of your dataset (e.g., column names and types) adheres to predefined rules.
+This step is crucial for maintaining data reliability and usability in downstream tasks.
 Great Expectations (GX) provides a powerful suite of schema-focused **Expectations** that allow you to define and enforce the structural integrity of your datasets.
 This guide will walk you through leveraging these Expectations to establish robust schema validation within your data pipelines.